bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-130">130.
 Remove Vowels from a String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The removeVowels function eliminates all vowels (both uppercase and lowercase) from a given string using the replace method along with a regular expression.
+<p>The removeVowels function eliminates all vowels (both uppercase and
+lowercase) from a given string using the replace method along with a regular expression.</p>
 <pre>
 const removeVowels = (str) => str.replace(/&lbrack;aeiouAEIOU&rbrack;/g, '');
 console.log(removeVowels("Hello, World!"));